 Pinpoint Leaks and Spills with NIR Spectroscopy

 Contamination of soil due to leaks, spills and seepage is a worldwide problem usually diagnosed by costly and time consuming methods primarily using wet chemistry.
 Typically, Total Petroleum Hydrocarbon (TPH) measurements are used.
 Using a field portable spectrometer or spectroradiometer to measure TPH in soil is fast and non-destructive.
-The scan can be made in the field covering a full 350-2500nm spectrum and the results displayed on a handheld microcomputer, tablet, or laptop, Hydrocarbon spectra are usually characterized by four main absorption features at 1180 and 1380nm and 1730 and 2310nm.
+The scan can be made in the field covering a full 350-2500nm spectrum and the results displayed on a handheld tablet or laptop, Hydrocarbon spectra are usually characterized by four main absorption features at 1180 and 1380nm and 1730 and 2310nm.
 By looking at these bands, other compounds can be eliminated and the presence of hydrocarbons verified.
 In addition, by building a model based on known TPH samples from chemical analyses, spectroscopy can be combined with regression analysis to measure and identify different species of hydrocarbons in different soil components.

 Scanning and analyzing vegetation chlorophyll can also be used to identify when vegetation shifts toward the "red edge" at 700nm and chlorophyll is lost.
 This is another indicator of potential oil and gas seepage.

 SPECTRAL EVOLUTION’S full range, field portable spectrometers and spectroradiometers deliver fast, accurate, and flexible ways to measure both hydrocarbons in soil and changes in vegetation with:

 - Fast collection of data in seconds with no sample prep or sample destruction